Defeat the atacks

 - It's most important to be aware that the symptoms of a panic attack (described opposite), although potentially alarming, can not cause you any physical harm.

 - Staying relaxed during the initial adrenaline rush is the key to beating panic attacks.
-And responding in a more relaxed fashion to life's stressors is the key to permanently beating anxiety.
+And responding in a more relaxed fashion to life's stressors is the key to beating anxiety long term.

 - My treatment can teach you all the tools you need to understand the symptoms, prevent the triggering and remain relaxed in all the difficult situations you might face in the future.